amanstacker/schema-package/readme.txt

 You can report bugs or request features through the WordPress.org support forum for this plugin or create new ticket on github [URL](https://github.com/amanstacker/schema-package).

 == Changelog ==

+= 1.0.9 =

+* Tested with WordPress 6.8
+* Fixed   : Errors for incorrect array usage where the top array statement is empty inside the opening array bracket.
+* Fixed   : Form is Undefined when selecting product schema type in Carousel Schema

 = 1.0.8 =